History

 The first foursome (Wayne Smith, Robert Sisk, Manly McWilliams, and James Malcolm) teed off on a mild autumn day.
 The Charlotte Observer described the course as "beautiful."
 But the members knew better.
 The rolling hills were filled with rocks which made it nearly impossible to play in the rough.
 So the members tackled the problem headfirst with "picking parties".
 They were divided into two teams, each equipped with a truck and a keg of beer.
 The team with the most rocks was treated to dinner by the other team.

 In his 1964 message to the membership, Club President Mason Smith shared Carmel's desire to expand upon their amenities.
 A new swimming pool, a new clubhouse and an additional 18 holes of golf were proposed.
-Smith concluded that it would "be more economically sound to provide all of these major improvements at one time and as soon as possible.
+Smith concluded that it would

 Often regarded as the most significant change in Carmel's history to date, the opening of the new clubhouse was the beginning of many major improvements to the Club.